 The fourth computational challenge is easily resolved.
 The expressions

-for the density function of the \(t\)-distribution and the moments of a
+for the density function of the gamma

 function in both the